-Continuous Glucose Monitors: All Your Questions Answered
+Continuous Glucose Monitors (CGM): All Your Questions Answered

 February 2, 2021

 In the not-so-distant past, the only way to monitor your blood sugar, aka glucose, level was with constant finger pricks.
 Eat a meal, wait, use a lancet device to get a drop of blood, place it on a test strip, read the meter.
 Well, that’s no fun for anyone.
 Now, it’s easy and painless to get quick readings all day long, thanks to continuous glucose monitors (CGMs).
 CGMs have been accepted as a way to manage type 1 diabetes for many years now, and research has recently shown that it can be just as effective at helping people regulate type 2 diabetes, too.
+But what is a CGM, exactly?

-But here’s the thing: CGMs can provide powerful health information even if you don’t have diabetes or prediabetes.
+CGMs can provide powerful health information even if you don’t have diabetes or prediabetes.
 The blood glucose data these devices serve up can unlock learnings for anyone—about which foods allow you to feel your best now, and will help protect you against a host of chronic diseases in the future.
 If you’ve ever felt frustrated switching from one diet to the next in search of an eating style or plan that keeps your body energized and your weight healthy, a CGM might be the missing link.
 Its ability to offer a personalized look at how your body responds to different foods has made CGMs increasingly popular beyond just the diabetes community.
 And for good reason: No two bodies are exactly alike.
 Your unique biology means you’ll respond differently to the same food than someone else will, thanks in part to genetics, your lifestyle, age, activity level, and the state of your microbiome.
 So the diet your friend—or an influencer you follow on Instagram—swears by might be all wrong for you.

 You need to discover what’s optimal for your body, and that’s where a CGM comes in.
 Here, we’ll take a look at the basics of CGMs so you can decide what this breakthrough device can offer you.

-What is a continuous glucose monitor?
+What is a CGM (continuous glucose monitor)?

 Using a CGM with Type 2 Diabetes